AgileVentures/av-static-website/source/blog_articles/2017-09-25-av-ecosystem-review-always-one-more-test.html.markdown

 end
 ```

-which got the task running, but I was not see the projects I wanted:
+which got the task running, but I was not seeing the projects I wanted:

 ```
   Scenario: Run the data migration to copy github urls to source repositories # features/devops/migrate_github_urls.feature:16